neondatabase/website/content/docs/reference/neon-cli.md

 neonctl projects list --api-key <neon_api_key>
 ```

-For information about obtaining an Neon API key, see [Authentication](https://api-docs.neon.tech/reference/authentication), in the _Neon API Reference_.
+For information about obtaining an Neon API key, see [Create an API key](https://neon.tech/docs/manage/api-keys#create-an-api-key).

+To avoid specifying an API key with each CLI command, you can export your API key to the `NEON_API_KEY` environment variable.
+The `--api-key` option uses the `NEON_API_KEY` value if set.

 ## Configure autocompletion